 Flat spots occur when the tyre’s surface develops a flat spot due to extended periods of inactivity, such as leaving a car parked for a long time.
 Flat spots can cause vibration and noise, and in extreme cases, they can cause a loss of traction and stability.
 To avoid flat spots, it is recommended to move your car regularly or use a tyre cradle.

 Car tyres are an essential component of a vehicle, and their maintenance and care are crucial for safe driving.
 Understanding the most common types of car tyre damage can help you identify potential problems early and take appropriate action to avoid accidents.
 It is essential to have your tyres checked regularly by a professional and to replace them when necessary to ensure your safety and the safety of others on the road.
+Now, you know all types of car tyre damages.

 Also Read: How to Unlock a Car Door without Keys